MaskeyDude/nft-preview-card-component/README.md

 ## Thoughts

 I completed it in like 5 hours? as from previous project I got quite the hang of it.
-I don't know what I'm saying but yeah it caught my eye cuz of it's dark themed colors
+I don't know what I'm saying but yeah it caught my eye cuz of it's dark themed colors.
+Right now I'm kinda stuck at image hover thingy as it's a little taller than the image.

 ## Author